How to Plan the Perfect Trip to Sequoia National Park

 Marvel at the Giant Sequoias

-Start your adventure with the main attraction: the giant sequoias.
+Start your adventure with the main attraction: the giant sequoia trees.
 The most famous of them, the General Sherman Tree, is the largest tree on Earth by volume.
 A short, well-maintained trail will lead you to this iconic tree, where you can also find interpretive signs sharing the history and biology of these awe-inspiring giants.

 Tip: For a quieter experience, try visiting earlier in the day or the late afternoon.